d

 Noticing extra network calls

 What is going on?
 The React Query documentation, explains that queries (*whose status is stale*) are updated when the window focus changes.
 So since the input field becomes active when clicked, that changes the window focus, and thus the queries update.
-If we want, we can turn off the functionality by adding an options parameter to our getTasks query.
+If we want, we can turn off the functionality by creating a query as follows:

 const App = () => {